Till the World Ends: Kesha and Nicki Minaj remix

+Other remixes

 A Bollywood version of the song was done by Indian music producer duo Salim and Sulaiman Merchant, and released on DesiHits.com, a website for South Asian music and entertainment news.
 The remix features a Punjabi breakdown with South Asian sounding vocals and includes some added Desi flavors courtesy of dholki, dhol and tumbi beats, which are common instruments in South Asian music.
 Baba Kahn of the production team Culture Shock stated, "Our goal was to take Britney's smash hit single and give fans a total Desi adrenaline rush.
 The result is a Culture Shock musical Desi roller coaster that hopefully everyone around the world will want to join."
 Mark Flaherty, senior vice president of Jive Label Group, said about the remix:

 "We wanted to build an even greater connection between the world's biggest pop star and one of the world's largest audiences.
 Britney has been engaged with South Asian culture for many years.
 From the groundbreaking Bollywood-inspired remix of 'Me Against the Music' to her recent collaboration with Indian fashion designers Falguni and Shane Peacock on the 'Hold It Against Me' video, she has embraced the incredible sights and sounds of this vibrant community throughout her career."

 Michigan band Salem released a slowed-down version of the song, and made a music video featuring seemingly underage strippers and military footage.
 A remix featuring R. Kelly was leaked online on July 4, 2011.
 It features him singing the second verse, "Slide up in this club / This beat's got me in love / Till I just don't care / It's like I'm walking on air / It's a party right here", and a new hook, where he repeats the line "Party till the world ends".
 His vocals join those of Spears during the breakdown, and the song ends with Kelly doing runs over the chorus.
 A reporter from Idolator said, "We'd much rather listen to Britney's original than this uninspired remix when doomsday comes."